Félix Hernández: Baltimore Orioles

-National Baseball Hall of Fame consideration

-Hernández appeared on the Baseball Hall of Fame ballot for the first time in 2024 and received 20.6 percent of the votes, making him eligible for future ballots.

 International career

 Hernández pitched for Venezuela in the 2009 World Baseball Classic (WBC).
 In his first outing, he pitched four innings in relief, surrendering only one hit while not allowing a run.
 In his next game, Hernández shut out Puerto Rico over 4 2/3 innings.
 He skipped the 2013, citing ongoing contract negotiations with the Mariners.
 Hernández pitched in the 2017 World Baseball Classic.
 He was 0–1 with allowing one earned run in two starts.

-Pitching style
+Hernández was named to a provisional roster for Venezuela for the 2006 WBC, but did not pitch in the tournament following an appeal by the Mariners.

+Player profile

 Hernández threw a sinker (two-seam fastball), a slider (he avoided the slider early in his career because the team was concerned it might injure his arm), a changeup, and a curveball.
-In 2016, Hernández's sinker averaged about 90–92 mph; four-seam fastball at 90–92 mph; slider at 84–86 mph; curveball at 79–81 mph; changeup at 87-88 mph; and the occasional cut fastball at 88–90 mph.
+In 2016, his sinker averaged about 90–92 mph; four-seam fastball at 90–92 mph; slider at 84–86 mph; curveball at 79–81 mph; changeup at 87-88 mph; and the occasional cut fastball at 88–90 mph.
 The changeup was his most commonly used two-strike pitch, and had the highest whiff rate of his pitches.

 When at his best, Hernández could induce a steady procession of groundball outs and strikeouts, with very few balls being hit in the air.
-For example, in his perfect game, Hernández only allowed five batted balls to even leave the infield, and after the third inning, no balls left the infield with the exception of one Ben Zobrist flyout.
+For example, in his perfect game, Hernández only allowed five batted balls to leave the infield, and after the third inning, no balls left the infield with the exception of one Ben Zobrist flyout.
 Meanwhile, he forced eight groundouts and struck out 12 batters.

-Like some other pitchers, Hernández wore a long-sleeved undershirt beneath his uniform jersey.
+Like some pitchers, Hernández wore a long-sleeved undershirt beneath his jersey.
 While typically this is done to keep the pitcher's arm from getting chilled, Hernández wore it even in the hottest weather.
-For him, it served to keep perspiration from running down his arms and interfering with his hand's grip on the baseball.
+For him, it served to keep perspiration from running down his arms and interfering with his grip on the baseball.

+Legacy

+Hernández appeared on the National Baseball Hall of Fame ballot for the first time in 2025 and received 20.6 percent of the votes, making him eligible for future ballots.
+In 2026, he received 46.1% percent of the vote, the largest gain on a Hall of Fame ballot year-over-year since 1967.

+Hernández was inducted into the Seattle Mariners Hall of Fame on August 12, 2023, and also made the first ceremonial pitch of Game 3 of the 2022 AL Division Series against the Astros.
+In 2026, he was named one of the 50 greatest Mariners players.

+In 2025, Hernández was inducted into the Venezuelan Baseball Hall of Fame.